clementpnn/rugby/README.md

 npm run db
 npm run dev
 ```
-> npm i for install all dependencies
+> npm i for install all dependencies<br>
->
-> npm run db for delete the old database, generate client prisma types and recreate the database with default data
+> npm run db for delete the old database, generate client prisma types and recreate the database with default data<br>
->
 > npm run dev for starte server

 **Your app should now be running on [localhost:3000](http://localhost:3000/)**